 Where a VAT registered person makes supplies of goods or services to another VAT registered person, subject to the standard or reduced rate, they must issue a full VAT invoice as this is the customer evidence to validate input tax claims.

-Having said that, it is now possible for input tax claims to be allowed without documentary evidence, providing sufficient evidence of entitlement can be given to HM Revenue & Customs.
-Such claims are at HM Revenue & Custom's discretion.
+Having said that, it is now possible for input tax claims to be allowed without documentary evidence, providing sufficient evidence of entitlement can be given to HMRC.
+Such claims are at HMRC's discretion.
 There is no need to give a VAT invoice to a non-registered person unless he asks for one.

 Full VAT invoices must show:

 - name, address and VAT registration number of the supplier;

 - the unit price, and a description of the goods or services supplied.

 For each description, the invoice must show the quantity of goods or extent of services; the charge made excluding VAT; the rate of VAT; any discount offered and, of course, the total VAT charged (shown in Sterling).

 Zero-rated or exempt supplies must be shown separately or on a separate invoice.